john-warnes/jvim/README.md

                                                     "folding

-    eturn to the last position in the file
+    Auto return to the last position in the file on open

+    To change windows size just click on sperator with mouse amd drag.

+    Create window vsplit <C-w>|
+    Create window hsplit <C-w>-

+    sudo save :w!!

+    Change tabs <C-PageUp> / <C-PageDown>

+    Now shows indent guides if using spaces for indent.
+F2 to toggle